oualabadmins/lab_deploy/max-base-config_x-vm/README.md

 * The private IP address of the DC VM is always *x.x.x.10*.
 This IP is set as the primary DNS IP for the virtual network's tenant subnet to allow member VMs to resolve the local AD domain.
 * Remember, when you RDP to your VM, you will use **domain\adminusername** for the custom domain of your environment, _not_ your corpnet credentials.

+## Known issues

+* The client VM deployment may take longer than expected, and then appear to fail.
+However, the client VMs and extension deploy successfully.
+This is due to an ongoing Azure client deployment bug, and only happens when the client VM size is smaller than DS4_v2.

 `Tags: TLG, Test Lab Guide, Base Configuration`
 ___
 Developed by the **MAX Skunkworks Lab**